z3by/vuepress-tools/themes/medium.md

 module.exports = {
   theme: 'medium',
   themeConfig: {
-    // Please head documentation to see the available options.
+    // Please keep looking down to see the available options.
   }
 }
 ```